 And so it follows that an anarchist, who strives to reject authority, ought to similarly reject violence as a means for implementing their vision or expressing their ideas.
 Anyone who does use violence as a means to an end, who is not a pacifist, cannot consider themselves anarchist.

 Unless the circumstances are beyond the control of the individual and/or all alternative options are exhausted.
 As someone utterly opposed to violence in any form, be it physical or psychological, I do not suggest that there are ‘exceptions’ to using violence, in a legitimate way, lightly.
 The onus is on the individual to prove that they are indeed correct and just in their actions.

 The obvious example is self-defence, proportionate to the attack.
-If someone were to try to hit you on the street, then defending yourself and, if possible, restraining them, should trying to diffuse the tension doesn’t work.
+If someone were to try to hit you on the street, then defending yourself and, if possible, restraining them, should trying to diffuse the tension not work.
 If you can overpower them, then how you proceed is important.
-If you’re reaction is to become the aggressor and strike them while they are, in a sense, under your physical authority, then are you now at fault?
+If your reaction is to become the aggressor and strike them while they are, in a sense, under your physical authority, then are you now at fault?
 While to many such a reaction could be justified, in that moment there are alternatives – why intensify something you can keep calm?
 I’m not going to say any action is right or wrong here, just offering food for thought.